lopci/360smartai/README.md

 # Sending commands

+With the above info you can now send arbitrary commands to the vacuum.
 Most commands are send to the `clean/cmd/send` endpoint.
 Here is an example of the "Find Robot" command, which makes it speak.

 ```bash
 curl -X POST \